in

 Along with their colour, postboxes often feature the initials like ‘GR’ and ‘ER’ – but what do they stand for?

-Thankfully, the UK’s Postal Museum has explained what these symbols actually mean.
+The UK’s Postal Museum explains what these symbols actually mean.

 They say that on the front of postboxes are royal cyphers, representing the monarch on the throne during the postbox’s installation.